BACK

 They protect you from things that can (and sometimes will) go wrong during tenants’ time at your property.

-Understanding the different kinds of leases, the best ways to set up leases, and how to handle a variety of situations involving leasing is critical to your success as a property manager.
+Understanding the legal foundation of a leasehold estate, the different kinds of leases, the best ways to set up leases, and how to handle a variety of situations involving leasing is critical to your success as a property manager.

 Whether it’s renewing a lease, understanding the nuances of different types of leases, or essential lease terms, this article will help you build a foundational knowledge base on leasing.